pjotrp/bioruby-alignment/README.md

   aln2 = aln.rows_where { |row| !row.state.deleted? }
 ```

-The general idea is that there are many potential ways of selecting rows,
+The general idea is that there are many potential ways of selecting
-and changing some state.
-The 'mark_rows' function/iterator takes care
+rows, and changing some state.
+The 'mark_rows' function/iterator takes
-of the plumbing.
+care of the plumbing.
 All the programmer needs to do is to set the
 criterion, in this case a gap percentage, and tell the library what
 state has to change.
+In this example we only access one row, but you
-You won't be surprised that marking columns looks
+can also access the other rows.
+You won't be surprised that marking
-much the same
+columns looks much the same

 ```ruby
   include MarkColumns